-Many of our products are very lean, and require some tender loving care during cooking.
-This doesn’t mean that they are difficult to cook - it just means that you should follow some simple rules!
+Many of our products are very lean and require some tender loving care during cooking.
+This doesn’t mean that they are difficult to cook - it just means that there are some simple rules you should follow.
 All cooking times are approximate.

 Sausages & Sausage Products